 An 18 – 25 Trust can only be created by parents for their own children or stepchildren.

 Disposals and acquisitions of assets within the trust will be assessed for capital gains tax purposes.
 The Trust would benefit from an annual allowance equal to half the current individual annual allowance.
-For the tax year 2018-19 the current annual trust allowance is £5,850.
+For the tax year 2020-21 the current annual trust allowance is £6,150.
 The Trust must pay capital gains tax on any profits exceeding that allowance.
-The rate of capital gains tax applicable to trusts is 28% for residential property and 20% for everything else.
+As from 23 June 2010 the rate of capital gains tax applicable to trusts is 28%.
 This may change with Government budgets.

 There are opportunities to mitigate capital gains tax on the transfer of assets out of the trust, however, certain conditions apply.
 Capital gains tax can also be mitigated where the trust sells or transfers a property which is occupied by a beneficiary.

 Income tax will be charged to the trust at the rate applicable to trusts which is currently 45% on gross non dividend income exceeding £1,000.
-The rate applicable to dividend income is currently 38.1%.
-If the gross income does not exceed £1,000 then the standard rate of tax will apply which is 20%.
+The rate applicable to dividend income is currently 37.5%.
+If the gross income does not exceed £1,000 then the standard rate of tax will apply.